freejstone/CONGA/README.rst

 A tool for discovering peptides with unaccounted for PTMs
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 CONGA is a tool for discovering peptides in mass spectrometry data with rigourous FDR control.
 It is designed to allow for unexpected post-translational modifications as well as chimeric spectra.
-Open Group-walk takes three inputs: (1) the set of top-scoring PSMs from a traditional, narrow-window search against a concatenated target-decoy database, (2) the set of top-k PSMs (or fewer if less than k PSMs exist) from an open search, again against a concatenated target-decoy database, and (3) the pairs of target and decoy peptide sequences from the database.
-Given this, Open Group-walk will return a discovery list of peptides.
+CONGA takes three inputs: (1) the set of top-scoring PSMs from a traditional, narrow-window search against a concatenated target-decoy database, (2) the set of top-k PSMs (or fewer if less than k PSMs exist) from an open search, again against a concatenated target-decoy database, and (3) the pairs of target and decoy peptide sequences from the database.
+Ideally, an additional option is set which specifies the isolation window used.
+Given this, CONGA will return a discovery list of peptides.

 Documentation
 =============